ragnorc/atlas/readme.md

-# Atlas - My personal CLI
+# Atlas - My Personal CLI

 > Atlas is built with Ink and Pastel and automates my repetitive tasks behind an easy-to-use CLI.